-Serious mental illness is rare in young people, however it is not uncommon to experience emotional and behavioural problems which affect their daily lives and relationships.
+Although serious mental illness is rare in young people, it is not uncommon for children to experience emotional and behavioural problems which affect their daily lives and relationships.
 These are often a response to difficulties in the family or school, or a stressful event, such as bereavement, bullying, or parental separation.
 They may also be associated with physical illness or developmental disabilities, including learning difficulties, ADHD or Autistic Spectrum Disorder.

 Assessment of a child or young person’s mental health therefore involves looking at their medical and developmental history, family history, school functioning and relationships at home and school, and getting the perspectives of the child themselves, their parents and other relevant adults such as teachers.
 A range of treatments may be offered, including 1-to-1 sessions with the child, family work, liaison with other professionals and medication.